Working on a public holiday?

-Next month, there are more holidays coming up.
-If you work in hospitality, there's a good chance you'll need to work during these times, such as the upcoming Christmas holidays, but also on King's Day, Ascension Day, and Pentecost.
+From next week, public holidays are approaching again.
+If you work in hospitality, there is a good chance you will need to work during these times, such as on King's Day and Ascension Day, but also, for example, on Whitsun.
 Does this actually bring any extra benefits?
 It might.
-In the CLA, there are compensation arrangements for working during recognised holidays.
+The CLA includes compensation arrangements for working on recognised public holidays.

 CLA hospitality

-Recognised holidays are not extra paid days off (like an annual leave day, for example).
-In the CLA hospitality, there is an additional compensation if you actually work during the holidays.
+Recognised public holidays are not additional paid days off (like an annual leave day, for example).
+However, the CLA hospitality includes an extra allowance if you actually work during the public holidays.
 Initially, you receive compensation in the form of time off.
-Your employer is obliged to compensate this time off within the three months following the respective recognised holiday.
-If this is not achieved within this three-month period, then you are entitled to payment for the hours worked on a holiday with a 50% surcharge on your gross hourly salary.
+Your employer is obliged to compensate this time off within the three-month period following the respective recognised public holiday.
+If this is not achieved within this three-month period, you are entitled to payment for the hours worked on a public holiday with a 50% surcharge on your gross hourly salary.

-If the holiday falls on your standard rostered day off or if the business is closed on the holiday, you will not receive compensation.
-If the holiday falls on your (standard) working day but you do not work because the business is closed, you do not accumulate negative hours and are therefore paid for the day off.
+If the public holiday falls on your standard rostered day off or if the company is closed on the public holiday, you will not receive compensation.
+If the public holiday falls on your (standard) working day but you do not work because the company is closed, you will not accrue negative hours and are therefore paid for the day off.

-Recognised CLA hospitality holidays are: New Year's Day, Easter Sunday and Monday, King's Day (in 2025 on April 26), Ascension Day, Pentecost Sunday and Monday, and Christmas Day and Boxing Day.
+Recognised CLA hospitality public holidays are: New Year's Day, Easter Sunday and Monday, King's Day, Ascension Day, Whit Sunday and Monday, and Christmas Day and Boxing Day.

 NOTE: The holiday compensation only applies to skilled workers.
-Whether you are a skilled worker must be stated in your employment contract.
+Whether you are a skilled worker must be included in your employment contract.

 CLA catering

-If you are covered by part A of the CLA, the following applies to you:
+Are you covered by Part A of the CLA?
+Then the following applies to you:

-Do you work on a recognised holiday?
-Then you receive compensation based on the Irregular Hours Matrix applicable to you, increased by a 100% compensation.
-This compensation is given as much as possible in the form of time off.
-The period for this runs from 2 weeks before to 6 weeks after the month in which the holiday falls.
+Do you work on a recognised public holiday?
+Then you will receive compensation based on the Irregular Hours Matrix applicable to you, increased by a 100% allowance.
+This compensation is given as much as possible in time off.
+The period for this runs from 2 weeks before to 6 weeks after the month in which the public holiday falls.

 And what about the saved hours?

-In the calculation of saved hours, recognised holidays are included.
-If a holiday falls on a day you normally work, you do not need to use your saved hours.
-This applies to holidays that fall during a holiday closure as well as those outside of it.
+Recognised public holidays are included in the calculation of saved hours.
+If a public holiday falls on a day you normally work, you do not need to use any saved hours.
+This applies to public holidays during a holiday closure as well as those outside of it.

-Recognised holidays according to the CLA catering part A are: New Year's Day, Easter Sunday and Monday, King's Day (in 2025 on April 26), May 5 every 5 years (first in 2025), Ascension Day, Pentecost Sunday and Monday, Christmas Day and Boxing Day.
+Recognised public holidays according to the CLA catering Part A are: New Year's Day, Easter Sunday and Monday, King's Day, 5 May every 5 years, Ascension Day, Whit Sunday and Monday, Christmas Day and Boxing Day.

 CLA recreation

-Have you worked on a public holiday between 02:00 and 02:00 the following day?
+Have you worked on a public holiday from 02:00 until 02:00 the following day?
 Then you are entitled to compensatory time off.
 However, this does not apply if you are an auxiliary worker.
-Additionally, your employer cannot schedule you, unless you are an auxiliary worker, on two recognised public holidays per calendar year!
+Additionally, your employer may not schedule you, unless you are an auxiliary worker, on two recognised public holidays per calendar year!
 Do you have a full- or part-time contract and work on fixed days per week, with these fixed working days contractually agreed?
 Then you are entitled to a day off with pay for each recognised public holiday if the holiday falls on your fixed working day and your company is closed.
-If your fixed working days are not contractually agreed, then it will be assessed which days you have worked over the past six months.
+Are your fixed working days not contractually agreed?
+Then it will be assessed based on which days you have worked in the past six months.

-Recognised public holidays according to the CLA recreation are: New Year's Day, first and second Easter Day, King's Day, 5 May in lustrum years, Ascension Day, first and second Whit Monday, first and second Christmas Day.
+Recognised public holidays according to the CLA recreation are: New Year's Day, Easter Sunday and Monday, King's Day, 5 May in lustrum years, Ascension Day, Whit Sunday and Monday, Christmas Day and Boxing Day.

 Required to work?

 Due to the nature of the industry, you may be scheduled to work during public holidays.
 For two days a year, your employer is not allowed to schedule you (unless you are a recreation assistant).
 On other days, they can.
-If a public holiday falls on your usual workday and you prefer to have it off, it is best to request leave in advance.
-If more of your colleagues want the same day off, it may not be possible for everyone to get leave.
+If a public holiday falls on your usual working day and you prefer to have the day off, it is best to request leave in advance.
+If more of your colleagues want the same day off, it may not be possible for everyone to be off.
 In that case, you will have to work.